PARTICIPATE: For Businesses and Organizations

 - H=Hotels, and other lodging, such as bed-and-breakfast, hostel

-- E=Entertainment venues and Educational attractions, such as museums, whale-watching, concert venues, and a few you might not think of, e.g., spas (the “E” category is flexibly defined–just ask me if you think your business might fit in)
+- E=Entertainment venues and Educational attractions, such as museums, whale-watching, concert venues, and a few you might not think of, e.g., spas (the “E” category is flexibly defined–just ask Mari if you think your business might fit in)

 - R=Restaurants, and related places, such as wineries, coffee houses, bakeries, and delis (any place where there is sit-down food or beverage service)

 How does it work?

 - The discount is a percentage (between 10 and 50%) off the total tab, unless you exclude alcohol.
-For properties that will participate in more than one category (for example, in both lodging and dining), if they wish, they may choose a different percentage for each category.
+(Note that for properties that will participate in more than one category, such as both lodging and dining, if they wish, they may choose a different percentage for each category.)

 - For “H”/Hotels/lodging, note that the discount applies to Thursday night lodging only.